 One of the most recent niche ways to make money during the summer months is to start dropshipping online.
 Instead of keeping large amounts of inventory in their stores, companies can make you the middleman by marketing their products to your customers.

 Did Mom ever tell you that you had the “gift of gab”?
 (Rolls eyes) Thanks, Mom.
-Well, why not use that passion to generate money with your talent and start blogging as a summer job?
-Blogging has grown in popularity and presents an online summer job that can grow into a thriving business.
+Well, why not use that passion to generate money with your talent and start a niche site as a summer job?
+Content marketing has grown in popularity and presents an online summer job that can grow into a thriving business.

-Whether you freelance for a company blog, promote products through affiliate marketing, or open ad space on your site, starting a blog can create a source of income for you.
-In fact, some bloggers make thousands of dollars per month simply because they kept up with the idea that they too could create a successful blog.
+Whether you freelance for a company blog, promote products through affiliate marketing, or open ad space on your site, starting a niche site can create a source of income for you.
+In fact, some niche site creators make thousands of dollars per month simply because they kept up with the idea that they too could be successful.

-So get your blog created following this easy tutorial.
+So get your niche site created.
 Take the time to research topics you are passionate about.
 Pick a platform and host and start writing.
-Creating a successful blog isn’t easy, but with the right mindset and proper tools, you can do it!
+Creating a successful niche site isn’t easy, but with the right mindset and proper tools, you can do it!